-On our 2007 road trip, Tom and I took the ferry over to Mackinac Island, where no cars are allowed, and people travel by bike or horse drawn carriage and of course by foot!
+On our 2007 road trip, Tom and I took the ferry over to Mackinac Island, where no cars are allowed, and people travel by bike or horse drawn carriage and of course on foot!
 It is like traveling back in time, as one wanders around the quaint downtown section.
-We huffed up Fort Road, past the lovely park, and continued on up the serious stone steps to Fort Mackinac’s impressive gates, entering by way of North Sally Port, really stepping back in time!
+We huffed up Fort Road, past the lovely park, and continued on up the serious stone steps to Fort Mackinac’s impressive gates, entering by way of North Sally Port, really stepping into the past!

-Actors dressed in soldier’s uniforms and ladies dressed in appropriate attire of an officer’s wife, walk around and periodically act out a scene of past history, or shoot off the guns, located along the walls of the fort.
+Actors dressed in soldier’s uniforms and ladies dressed in the appropriate attire of officer’s wives , walk around and periodically act out historical scenes, sometimes shooting their guns.
 When we were there, a court martial was reenacted on the grassy, rectangular quad in the middle of the fort, which is surrounded by buildings.

 Other actors give talks to visiting tourists on a schedule, and the troops are reviewed by stern officers.

-The buildings made of stone and wood were beautifully renovated and restored by the Michigan state park system, and have many interesting exhibits inside.
+The stone and wood buildings were beautifully renovated and restored by the Michigan State Park system, and have many interesting exhibits inside.

 The Guard House and Jail – Includes memorabilia, jail cells and the infamous black hole jail dungeon.

 Hospital – Has a fascinating exhibit with a projected image of a 19th century doctor, based on a diary, explaining how he treated an unusual case concerning a broken bone, the symptoms of an unknown disease and another illness.
-An image of a modern doctor then appears, and tells the audience how the treatment of the broken bone was treated correctly, and how the doctor did as well as anyone today in treating the unknown disease & illness, which are just as fatal today as they were yesterday.
+An image of a modern doctor then appears, and tells the audience how the treatment of the broken bone was handled correctly, and how the doctor did as well as anyone today in treating the unknown disease and illness, which are just as fatal now as they were yesterday.

 The Officer’s Hill’s Quarters – Have on display a typical living area and furniture of higher echelon officers and their families, in two story apartments.

-The Officer’s Stone Quarters – Now houses activities / hands on exhibits & toys for visiting children and a tea room for people who are hungry.
+The Officers Stone Quarters – Now houses activities / hands on exhibits and toys for visiting children and a tea room for people who are hungry.

-Fort Administrative buildings were home to the Post Headquarters and The Quartermaster’s Storehouse, which has on display all sorts of items of interest for the 19th century soldier, including clay pipes.
+Fort Administrative buildings were home to the Post Headquarters and The Quartermaster’s Storehouse, which has all sorts of items of interest for the 19th century soldier, including clay pipes on display.

-On the other side of the grassy quad is the two story Soldier’s Barracks as they looked in 1859, including a portion of this building dedicated to portraying a soldier’s life in the 1800s.
-The Wood Quarters sold beer, tobacco and a few luxuries available.
+On the other side of the grassy quad is the two story Soldier’s Barracks as they looked in 1859, including a portion of the building dedicated to portraying a soldier’s life in the 1800’s.
+The Wood Quarters sold beer, tobacco and the few luxuries available.

-Fort Mackinac is a restored military fort which came into existence in 1779, an inspiration of British commander, Patrick Sinclair.
-Three years after the beginnings of construction, the fort was to be handed over to the United States, according to a treaty, but the then commander, Captain Robinson, wasn’t ready to do so just yet, and refused to leave.
-Robinson did stop construction, and let the fort deteriorate a little.
-This was only the beginning of troubles concerning this fort.
+Fort Mackinac is a restored military fort which dates back to 1779, when it was founded by an inspired British commander, Patrick Sinclair.
+Three years after the start of construction, the fort was intended to be handed over to the United States, according to a treaty, but the then commander, Captain Robinson, wasn’t ready to do so just yet, and refused to leave.
+Robinson also stopped construction, and let the fort deteriorate a little.
+This was only the beginning of the troubles concerning this fort.

-The fort was finally completed after 1796, when another treaty forced the British to give the fort back to American forces, who not only had to finish building it, but also had to repair what was already built!
-However, the British came back during the War of 1812.
-With the help of the local Indians, the British launched a surprise attack from a hill above Fort Mackinac, complete with canons.
-They had no trouble defeating the 60, unprepared American soldiers.
+Fort Mackinac was finally completed after 1796, when a new treaty forced the British tohand it over to American forces, who not only had to finish building it, but also had to repair what was already built!
+However, the British came back during the War of 1812, with the help of the local Indians, springing a surprise attack from a hill above the fort, complete with cannons.
+They had no trouble defeating the sixty, unprepared American soldiers stationed there.

-Five American ships tried to attack the fort by sea, but their canon range fell short.
-They tried a ground assault which resulted in defeat, with 51 wounded and 13 dead.
-Finally, a three American gunboat blockade was tried, but that resulted in the British taking control of all three ships!
+Five American ships counterattacked by sea, but their cannon range fell short.
+They followed with a ground assault which failed, leaving 51 wounded and 13 dead. there Americans then tried a three gunboat blockade, but that turned out to be a flop.
+The British took control of all three ships!
 The fort finally was given back to the Americans in 1814 via a treaty.

-It remained an American held fort until 1895, though it didn’t see any more action.
+It remained in American hands until 1895, though it didn’t see any more action.
 It was used as a prison for confederate sympathizers during the Civil War.
 It was decommissioned in 1895, and the living left, but the restless entities stayed behind.